moyano83/Designing-Data-Intensive-Applications/README.md

 of a user action which requires only a single write in one place—namely appending the events to the log (made atomic).

 ##### Limitations of immutability
-In some circumstances (data privacy regulations, sensitive information), it’s not sufficient to delete information by appending another event to the log.
+In some circumstances (data privacy regulations, sensitive information), it's not sufficient to delete information by appending another event to the log.
 Due to the replication of the data, deletion is more a matter of "making it harder to retrieve the data" than actually "making it impossible to retrieve the data."